 We know we have a short, and we know we don’t want to strip the vehicle completely to check every inch of the circuit, that’s not fun.
 A wiring diagram is really useful, it allows you to see what’s connected and where, a diagram will save you a ton of time and frustration.

-I’ll show you a mechanics hack for chasing these type problems with just a test light and volt meter.
+I’ll show you a mechanics hack for chasing these types of problems with just a test light and voltmeter.

 Here’s how I go about finding a short:

 - I check the fuse is the correct rating.

 - I note all the consumers attached to the fuse.
 The fuse box or handbook will list all consumers on the same fuse.
 Not uncommon for many consumers to be fused by the same fuse.

 - I do a visual of the wiring to those listed components.
 I’m looking for damaged wiring, at contact points, I’ll do a wiggle test.
 Sometimes we get lucky and we’ll see the problem.